sebbsan/ul_challenge/README.md

 ## Solution - Frontend

 A simple react app is available in `/client`.
 Right now it's hardwired to work with the development backend.
+The JWT is used to submit session information to the frontend and is kept in the local storage to keep the client logged in.

 How to run the frontend:

 1. cd `client`
 1. run `npm install` to install dependencies
 1. run `npm start` to launch the frontend dev server - it will be opened in your default browser
+1. you can register and log in afterwards